hbzxc/hbzxc.github.io/essays/WhyUseUIFrameworks.md

  - Provide consistent results across browsers

 Using this definition I would think wordpress and any of the site building resources I mentioned would qualify as UI Frameworks.
 These are immensely different experiences when comparing them to semantic UI.
 As such I don’t think it makes much sense to generalize UI frameworks.
 If I narrow it down to specifically UI frameworks like Semantic UI I stand by my above statement.
 Its better than raw HTML but there are better options.
 Regardless of the semantics UI frameworks just makes things easier it's what defines them.
+You should use them.